 The IFC® INTERNATIONAL FIRE CODE® also states “Section 1003.3.3 Horizontal projections.
 Structural elements, fixtures or furnishings shall not project horizontally from either side more than 4 inches (102 mm) over any walking surface between the heights of 27 inches (686 mm) and 80 inches (2032 mm) above the walking surface.”
 Only Oval Brand fire extinguishers always comply with the IFC Section 1003.3.3 protruding object guidelines as they are applied to surface mounted fire extinguisher sizes 5 lbs and larger.

 Only Oval provides a fire extinguisher solution which always complies with the ADA and local building code for protruding object limits when installed in accordance with both NFPA 10 and the ADA.
-Oval fire extinguishers, when bumped into, do not easily fall off their hooks either.
+Oval fire extinguishers, when bumped into, do not easily fall off their hooks either, helping to avoid injuries.

 Oval is the safer, more responsible, solution for your facilities and the people in them.